Wellstar Paulding Medical Center Nursing

 Wellstar recognizes the critical role nurse preceptors play in the education, socialization, and mentoring of our new team members.
 Nurse preceptors are provided the tools and evidence-based training to become effective preceptors.

-Nursing Fellowships are open to new nurses joining the WPH nursing team and for current nurses transitioning to a different nursing practice area.
+Nursing Fellowships are open to new nurses joining the WPMC nursing team and for current nurses transitioning to a different nursing practice area.
 Fellowships are offered in the following nursing specialty practice areas:

 - Acute Care